 Many credit cards offer welcome bonuses to new cardholders as an incentive to apply for that card.
 With non-student credit cards though, the spend threshold required to earn the bonus can be pretty high.
 “Spend $3,000 in three months of opening an account and earn $500,” for example.
 If you have a full-time job and steady income, responsibly spending $3,000 in three months might not be so difficult; however, this is likely a serious task for most college students.
 Furthermore, the credit limit for student credit cards is usually capped pretty low to help students build responsible credit habits.
 Sure, it may be easy for a college student to spend $3,000, but the bigger concern is if they have $3,000 in their bank account to pay it back… It should be noted that no amount of credit card rewards will outweigh interest charges if the balance isn’t paid in full each month…

 Because students’ financial situations likely differ drastically from someone with a full-time job, student credit card welcome bonuses are usually much easier to obtain.
-The CardName mentioned above, for example, offers a sign-up bonus of $100 if you spend $100 in the first three months of opening an account.
+The CardName mentioned above, for example, offers an early spend bonus of $50 if you spend $100 in the first three months of opening an account.
 That’s just over $30 spend each month on the card, which is way more practical for a college student.

 What’s required on a student credit card application?